 Depending on where the request comes from, the nearest CDN PoP will be automatically assigned to deliver the cached resources.
 The result will be delivered faster to the user and the user experience will increase.

 So, for example, if your e-commerce website is hosted in the US and a user from Germany wants to open your website, the CDN will use the website’s static resources of the nearest PoP.
 That would be from Frankfurt.

 Some of the popular CDNs are Cloudflare, Sucuri CDN, Cloudways CDN, KeyCDN.

 3. Increase WordPress Memory Limit

-By default WordPress sets 32MB memory for PHP.
-And at some point the memory will be exceeded and user will receive error message.
+By default, WordPress sets 32MB memory for PHP.
+And at some point, the memory will be exceeded and the user will receive an error message.
 As “Allowed memory size of xxxxxx bytes exhausted”.

 Edit the wp-config.php file

 - Open wp-config.php, located by default in the root WordPress directory